Professor of Health Policy and Chair

 BA, Economics, University of New Mexico; MPH, Epidemiology & Biostatistics, Boston University; PhD, Epidemiologic Science, University of Michigan

 Alex Ortega, PhD, an epidemiologist, health services researcher, and community health interventionist, is Professor and Chair of the Department of Health Management and Policy and Director of the Center for Population Health and Community Impact in the Dornsife School of Public Health at Drexel University.
 Prior to his appointment at Drexel, Professor Ortega served on the public health faculties of UCLA, Yale University, and The Ohio State University.
-He has also been a Visiting Professor at Johns Hopkins University and Columbia University.
+He has also been a Visiting Professor at Columbia University.
 At UCLA, he held a variety of leadership positions including the Director of the UCLA Institute for Social Research, Director of the UCLA Center for Population Health and Health Disparities, and Associate Director of the UCLA Chicano Studies Research Center.
 His UCLA health disparities research center was one of only five funded nationally by NHLBI.

 - Latino health

 - Health services research

 Ortega AN, McKenna RM, Kemmick Pintor J, Langellier BA, Roby DH, Pourat N, Vargas Bustamante A, Wallace SP.
 Health care access and physical and behavioral health among undocumented Latinos in California.
 Medical Care, in press.

 Alcalá HE, Roby DH, Grande DT, McKenna RM, Ortega AN.
 Insurance type and access to health care providers and appointments under the Affordable Care Act.
 Medical Care, 2018;56:186-192.